-Michigan St. ousts No. 9 Indiana from women’s tourney
+Michigan State ousts No. 9 Indiana from women’s tourney

 UP NEXT

-Michigan St.: Rutgers-Iowa winner, Big Ten tourney, Friday.
+Michigan State: Rutgers-Iowa winner, Big Ten tourney, Friday.

 Indiana: NCAA Tournament, TBA.